brunoRenzo6/Spark-DataQuality/README.md

 # DataQuality

 __dataquality-bnr__ is a library built on top of __AWS PyDeequ__.
 The goal was to develop a solution who enables deep data quality measurement based on simple .yaml file constraint specifications.
-Empower business focus members so that they can directly contribute to dataQuality specifications at ETL pipelines without needing to code anything.
+Empower business focus members, so that they can directly contribute to dataQuality specifications at ETL pipelines without needing to code anything.